-He had never wanted something so badly in his live, and envisaged cradling Amelia’s fair head in his sallow arms, bringing it near his sunken chest before snapping her fragile neck with one swift twist.
-He wanted to eat every part of her, so she could remain inside him forever.
-That way she could always help him with his papers.
+He had never wanted something so badly in his life and envisaged cradling Amelia’s fair head in his sallow arms, bringing it near his sunken chest, before snapping her fragile neck with one swift twist.
+He wanted to eat every part of her, that way she could remain inside him forever and always help him with his papers.
 He quivered as he prepared to lunge.

 He grabbed her in his arms, swinging her like a lasso then sweeping her to the floor the way one dips their partner during a waltz.
 Amelia’s eyes were wide and wet as he pulled at her turtleneck and tasted her at the collar.
 She let out a giggle as he sampled behind her ear.

 “Yuck, you are disgusting!”
 Clarence shrieked, pulling away, recoiling in horror.
 The first time should have been special; he sulked, leaving her where she lay, a pitiful heap of need.